-Praise for new Sibelius album with Fenella Humphreys
+Praise for new album of Sibelius works for violin and piano with Fenella Humphreys.

-The new recording, released earlier this year on the Resonus Classics label, was selected as ‘Chamber Choice’ in the March issue of BBC Music Magazine with a glowing double 5-star review and drew praise from Andrew McGregor on BBC Radio 3’s Saturday Record Review programme.
-The new album has also received enthusiastic reviews in Gramophone Magazine (April 2022) and The Strad.
+The new disc, released in January on the Resonus Classics Label, was picked as ‘Chamber Choice’ in the March issue of BBC Music Magazine with a double 5-star review.
+It has also received critical praise in Gramophone Magazine as well as being featured on BBC Radio 3’s Saturday morning Record Review with Andrew MacGregor.

 January 8th, 2022